-Nick Laing: Much needed update Earlier this week I considered moving to spotify being that it’s more popular and had a student discount.
+Nick Laing: Much needed update Earlier this week I considered moving to Spotify is that it’s more popular and had a student discount.
 I heard about the update and decided to wait and see before I decide.
-Needless to say I’m very glad I waited.
+Needless to say, I’m very glad I waited.
 The design is refreshing and new playlist selection has already proven itself useful.
 Play music is an underrated quality streaming app.

 APP ADDITIONAL INFORMATION

 Last Updated: May 17, 2018

 Current Version: It varies with device